rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 This was the universal backdrop of idol worship, and God worked within that backdtop through His chosen people and transformed this abhorrent practice from within, first into mediated communion in the Tabernacle, and then eventually into the life of Christ Jesus.

 !!! info "Graven Images"
-    The [Hebrew](https://www.ancient-hebrew.org/studies-words/hebrew-words-for-image.htm) **pesel** (פסל) is used in Exodus 20:4 (and related passages), referring to a carved statue that is worshipped.
+    The [Hebrew](https://www.ancient-hebrew.org/studies-words/hebrew-words-for-image.htm) word **pesel** (פסל) is used in Exodus 20:4 (and related passages), referring to a carved statue that is worshipped.
 Additionally, **temunah** (תמונה) is referring to a likeness or similitude.

-Let's look carefully at the second of the ten commandments:
+Let's look carefully at the second of the ten commandments, the prohibition of graven images:

 !!! quote "Exodus 20:4-5"
     Thou shalt not make unto thee any graven image (**pesel**), or any likeness (**temunah**) of any thing that is in heaven above, or that is in the earth beneath, or that is in the water under the earth:
-    Thou shalt not bow down thyself to them, nor serve them: for I the LORD thy God am a jealous God, visiting the iniquity of the fathers upon the children unto the third and fourth generation of them that hate me
+    Thou shalt not bow down thyself to them, nor serve them: for I the LORD thy God am a jealous God, visiting the iniquity of the fathers upon the children unto the third and fourth generation of them that hate me.

 God commanded the Israelites not to make images of spiritual things and worship them (which they immediately did anyway).
 And this of course follows the first commandment to have no other gods before Him.